 Physicians generally see patients within 24–48 hours upon admission and once every 30 days thereafter.
 However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
 Some insurance companies require that physicians visit more often.
 Check with our nursing staff for further information.

 Can I take my loved one home for a visit?

-Patients may have a leave of absence only with MD authorization, which can be arranged through nursing staff.
-The resident or responsible party upon arrival and departure must sign the LOA (leave of absence) book, located at the nursing stations.
+Patients may have a leave of absence only with MD authorization, which can be arranged through the nursing staff.
+Upon arrival and departure, the resident or responsible party must sign the LOA (leave of absence) book, located at the nursing stations.

 Can my loved one receive mail?